Stephanie Renaud, student

 “If you want to change the world… hurry up and get into economics!
 It’s so much more than that “stock markets” stereotype!
 It’s about health economics, it’s indigenous economics, and it’s complementary to so many other disciplines!
 It adds a strong statistical component to your studies that helps you go beyond your own opinion so your perspective has more weight and power.
 You may or may not yet have the quantitative skills, but you can acquire them.
 The mathematics you employ in Economics is not like the math you took in high school.
 Here, you apply it to real world scenarios that matter.
 For example: how will people respond to a tax on carbon emissions?”

 Aggey Semenov, professor

-“In this course, students take a look at certain aboriginal issues, through the economic lens.
+“In this course, students take a look at certain indigenous issues, through the economic lens.
 We talk about history, development and questions of equality.
 We look at welfare, at the cost of goods, at taxation.
-Ultimately, we try to analyze how economics may help solve some of the poverty and inequality issues currently faced by Aboriginal peoples.”
+Ultimately, we try to analyze how economics may help solve some of the poverty and inequality issues currently faced by Indigenous peoples.”